six-two/vercel-mkdocs-wrapper/README.md

 7. Optional: Add a custom domain (`Settings` -> `Domains`)

 If you have multiple markdown folders / repos, you can repeat the steps above (except for the first one) for each folder.

+## Update an existing site

+To update an existing site, you can either redeploy your vercel project manually, or push a commit on your fork of the template.
+Your site will *NOT* automatically be updated, when you push a commit your notes folder.
+If you want that behavior, you should instead create a mkdocs project out of your repo and create a vercel project for that.
+This repo just helps you host a plain folder of markdown files.

 ## How it works